mlco2/codecarbon/CONTRIBUTING.md

 You can also run `pre-commit` with `pre-commit run -v` if you have some changes staged but you are not ready yet to commit.

-It's nice to keep it up-to-date with `pip install -U  pre-commit && pre-commit autoupdate` sometimes.
+It's nice to keep it up-to-date with `hatch run dev:precommit-update` sometimes.

 ### Packaging

-Dependencies are defined in three different places:
+Dependencies are defined in different places:

-- In [setup.py](setup.py#L7), those are the dependencies for the Pypi package.
+- In [pyproject.toml](pyproject.toml#L28), those are the dependencies for the Pypi package.
+- In [requirements.txt](requirements.txt) and [requirements/](requirements/), those are locked dependencies managed by [Hatch plugin pip-compile](https://github.com/juftin/hatch-pip-compile), do not edit them.
 - In [.conda/meta.yaml](.conda/meta.yaml#L21), those are the dependencies for the Conda pacakge targeting Python 3.7 and higher versions.

-We have dropped support of Python 3.6 since version 2.0.0 of CodeCarbon.

 ### Alternative ways of contributing